 1. k = 0.50 (PGA) The k factor (k=0.5(PGA)) and buoyancy (B) shall be applied to the vertical dead load (D) only, and not to the inertial mass of the structure.
-2. The load factor for live load (L) may be reduced to 1.3 for the maximum outrigger float load from a truck crane.

-2. The load factor for live load (L) may be reduced to 1.5 for the maximum outrigger float load from a truck ci

-3. For Level 1 and 2 earthquake conditions with strain levels defined in Division 7, the current on structure (C) may not be required.
+The load factor for live load (L) may be reduced to 1.3 for the maximum outrigger float load from a truck crane.
+For Level 1 and 2 earthquake conditions with strain levels defined in Division 7, the current on structure (C) may not be required.